Resources for... William & Mary

 Popcorn with Professors

-Almost every week, we have a faculty member come to the residence hall for an intimate discussion about their research, their department and their experiences in academia.
-Students are able to get access to faculty they may not take courses with and ask them questions about research and/or academic advice.
+Faculty are invited to come to the residence hall for an intimate discussion about their research, their department and their experiences in academia.
+In this setting students are able to access faculty they may not take courses with and ask them questions about community-based research and/or academic advice generally.

 Community engagement as a community

-Sharpies will participate in multiple community service projects as an entire cohort or with their mentor group.
+Sharpies will participate in multiple community projects as an entire cohort or with their mentor group.

 LLC Best-Practices Model